OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Setting up Burp to proxy your traffic is pretty straightforward.
 We assume that you have an iOS device and workstation connected to a Wi-Fi network that permits client-to-client traffic.
 If client-to-client traffic is not permitted, you can use usbmuxd to connect to Burp via USB.

-Portswigger provides a good [tutorial on setting up an iOS device to work with Burp](https://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burp "Configuring an iOS Device to Work With Burp") and a [tutorial on installing Burp's CA certificate to an iOS device ](https://support.portswigger.net/customer/portal/articles/1841109-installing-burp-s-ca-certificate-in-an-ios-device "Installing Burp's CA Certificate in an iOS Device").
+Portswigger provides a good [tutorial on setting up an iOS device to work with Burp](https://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burp "Configuring an iOS Device to Work With Burp") and a [tutorial on installing Burp's CA certificate to an iOS device ](https://support.portswigger.net/customer/portal/articles/1841109-installing-burp-s-ca-certificate-in-an-ios-device).

 #### Bypassing Certificate Pinning

-`[SSL Kill Switch 2](https://github.com/nabla-c0d3/ssl-kill-switch2 "SSL Kill Switch 2")` is one way to disable certificate pinning.
+`[SSL Kill Switch 2](https://github.com/nabla-c0d3/ssl-kill-switch2)` is one way to disable certificate pinning.
 It can be installed via the Cydia store.
 It will hook on to all high-level API calls and bypass certificate pinning.

-The Burp Suite app "[Mobile Assistant](https://portswigger.net/burp/help/mobile_testing_using_mobile_assistant.html "Using Burp Suite Mobile Assistant")" can also be used to bypass certificate pinning.
+The Burp Suite app "[Mobile Assistant](https://portswigger.net/burp/help/mobile_testing_using_mobile_assistant.html can also be used to bypass certificate pinning.

 In some cases, certificate pinning is tricky to bypass.
 Look for the following when you can access the source code and recompile the app: